koo5/accounts-assessor/wiki/docs/user/Calculators.md

 https://betterexplained.com/articles/understand-accounting-basics-aloe-and-balance-sheets/
 https://www.khanacademy.org/economics-finance-domain/core-finance/accounting-and-financial-stateme/financial-statements-tutorial/v/balance-sheet-and-income-statement-relationship

-### the frontend
-Currently the only way to feed data into it is through a ledger request xml.
-We generate the request xml's from an excel spreadsheet file, using some templates and a .NET plugin.
-The excel plugin should be available here: http://www.accrip.com.au/ftp/LodgeiTSmartExcelUtility/setup.exe An example excel file should be in doc/ledger (Bank Demo) (todo).

 ### the request xml
 The main sources it contains are bank statements, and also livestockData, (containing number of births, deaths, etc).
 Work is in progeress to also process invoices for AR/AP logic, depreciation info, and HP info.